 Guide to Buying a Funeral Home

-Many funeral directors dream of owning their own funeral home.
+Many funeral directors dream of buying a funeral home.
 They want to be rewarded for their long hours, hard work and time away from family.
 They want to be in control of their career and future retirement.

 How Much Can You Offer?